-Mode Description

-SLOW No effect on No effect on Watchdog.
+Mode Description SLOW No effect on Watchdog.
 WAIT No effect on Watchdog.

-OIE bit in WDGHALT bit

-MCCSR in Option

-register Byte

-0 0 No Watchdog reset is generated.
+OIE bit in MCCSR register WDGHALT bit in Option Byte 0 0 No Watchdog reset is generated.
 The MCU enters Halt mode.
 The Watchdog counter is decremented once and then stops counting and is no longer able to generate a watchdog reset until the MCU receives an external interrupt or a reset.

-HALT HALT 0 O If an external interrupt is received, the Watchdog restarts counting after 256 or 4096 CPU clocks.
+HALT 0 If an external interrupt is received, the Watchdog restarts counting after 256 or 4096 CPU clocks.
 If a reset is generated, the Watchdog is disabled (reset state) unless Hardware Watchdog is selected by option byte.
 For application recommendations see Section 10.1.7 below.
 0 1 A reset is generated.

-1 x No reset is generated.
+1 х No reset is generated.
 The MCU enters Active Halt mode.
 The Watchdog counter is not decremented.
 It stop counting.
 When the MCU receives an oscillator interrupt or external interrupt, the Watchdog restarts counting immediately.
 When the MCU receives a reset the Watchdog restarts counting after 256 or 4096 CPU clocks.